 Foreclosure Surplus Funds

-If you have lost your home in a foreclosure or tax sale, chances are there may be excess funds or equity from the sale.
-This excess or surplus funds is deposited into a court registry by the foreclosure trustee and unless you file a petition to recover it you may lose it to the state or another creditor!
+If you have lost your home in a foreclosure or tax sale, chances are there may be surplus funds or equity from the sale.
+The excess or surplus funds can be recovered by the owner(s) of the home, but there are time limits on how long you have to recover these funds.
 Do not wait until it is too late.
-Call us now to find out if you have surplus funds waiting for you.
-There is no cost to you unless we successfully recover surplus funds on your behalf.
-So don’t delay, call us today!
+Call us now at 425-455-4307 to find out if you have surplus funds waiting for you.
+There is no cost to you unless we successfully recover the excess or surplus funds on your behalf.
+So don't delay, call us today!

 At Skyline Law Group, we provide comprehensive consultations to help you best understand all of your options to determine the best possible approach for a successful outcome based on your particular needs and goals.
 Whether you are seeking to keep your home, collect surplus funds following a foreclosure, or defend against a judicial foreclosure action, we have all of your needs covered.

 A foreclosure attorney represents homeowners in lender negotiations, mediations and foreclosure defense litigation.
 We provide a complete understanding of all of your foreclosure rights.
 We help you understand the potential credit score and tax liability on debt forgiveness.
 We are thoroughly prepared to help you achieve an outcome that will place you in the best possible financial position when the matter is resolved.
 We are committed to helping our clients save their home if that is the ultimate goal.

 We can help you understand the foreclosure process, avoid foreclosure, or use the foreclosure mediation process to your best advantage.
 To arrange a meeting with a skilled foreclosure lawyer, call us today at 425-455-4307.